cypresslf/test-json-schema/README.md

 # Using

-Clone this repo, open a .json file in vscode, and observe that it has autocomplete and type checking provided by the json schema in this repo.
+Clone this repo, open (object.json)[./object.json] in vscode, and observe that it has autocomplete and type checking provided by the json schema in this repo.